Launch Your First Supplement in the US & EU: A Product Guide

 • barcode and batch coding space

-At the same time, the front of the pack needs to communicate quickly:
+At the same time, the front of pack needs to communicate:

 • what the product is